Introduction

 Yes, glutathione is generally safe for daily use, but it’s advisable to consult a healthcare provider before long-term supplementation, especially for those with underlying health conditions.

-Glutathione is best known for its detoxification properties, reducing oxidative stress, improving skin health, and supporting immune function.
+Glutathione is best known for its detoxification properties, which reduce oxidative stress, improve skin health, and support immune function.

-Glutathione is typically well-tolerated, but some people may experience mild side effects like bloating, cramps, or allergic reactions in rare cases.
+Glutathione is typically well-tolerated, but in rare cases, some people may experience mild side effects like bloating, cramps, or allergic reactions.